 - Dash of crushed red pepper flakes, optional

-Meanwhile, melt 2 tablespoons of the butter in a large saucepan, add the onion, season with a pinch of salt; cook and stir for about 5 minutes.
-Add the cabbage and another pinch of salt and the caraway seed, if using, cook, stirring constantly for about 3 minutes.
-Add the reserved cup of pasta water and the vinegar if using; cook until cabbage is tender and almost all liquid has evaporated.
-Add the noodles, pepper and the remaining 2 tablespoons of butter or bacon drippings; toss.
-Sprinkle with red pepper flakes, if using, taste, adjust seasonings as needed, and stir until warmed through.
-Serve immediately.
+Melt 2 tablespoons of the butter in a large saucepan, add the onion, season with a pinch of salt; cook and stir for about 5 minutes.
+Add the cabbage and another pinch of salt and the caraway seed, if using.
+Stir in the reserved cup of pasta water, and the vinegar, if using.
+Cook, stirring regularly, until cabbage is tender and almost all liquid has evaporated, about 10 minutes.

 Requires Adobe Reader - download it free!

 ©Deep South Dish

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.